2–3 minutes

 What you’ll need: blender, strainer, and glass container.

 Blend the first four ingredients.
-Strain and pour into Mason jar.
-Take one 2-oz shot with a dash or two of freshly ground pepper 2-hours before a workout and one after.
-It may take three days of continuous use to benefit from the effects, but thereafter, you should notice marked improvement during your workout along with decreased recovery time.
+Strain and pour into a Mason jar.
+Add pepper and stir.
+Take one 2-oz shot two hours before a workout and one after.
+It may take three days of continuous use to benefit from the effects, but thereafter, you should notice marked improvement during and after your workout, along with decreased recovery time.